igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 order.
 EXPIRED_STREAM_DATA frames that do not advance the smallest receive offset for the stream MUST be ignored.

+If the largest received offset is smaller than Minimum Stream Offset for the stream, it is advanced to Minimum Stream Offset minus 1.
 It is possible for the smallest receive offset to become larger than the largest received offset a the stream.
-Receipt of an EXPIRED_STREAM_DATA does not advance the largest received offset for the stream.

 Sender Interface and Behavior    {#sender-interface}